ethereum/portal-website/pages/concepts/execution-clients.md

 performance between network latency and local storage.
 Each piece of data that is fetched from the network costs latency and performance.
-This is an open area of research so it is expected to be a rapidly evolving field since the very first portal based execution clients are being built.
+This is an open area of research so it is expected to be a rapidly evolving field since the very first Portal based execution clients are being built.
 Caching will likely play a big role in this.

 One concrete example might be the retrieval of a specific transaction within a